Howardhuang98/BNSL/docs/index.md

 dp = DP(data)
 # run it
 dag = dp.run()
-# dag instance stores all feature about the result.
+# dag instance stores all feature about the old_result.
 dag.show()
 ```